 - 1¼ cups unsalted butter, softened to room temperature

 - 1 cup packed golden brown sugar

 - 1 large egg

-- 2 cups Mexican chocolate, roughly chopped (I like Ibarra)
+- 2 cups Mexican chocolate, roughly chopped

-Preheat the oven to 350 degrees and line two baking sheets with parchment paper.
+- Set oven and prepare baking sheets.
+Preheat the oven to 350°F and line two baking sheets with parchment paper.

-Using a tablespoon or a tiny ice-cream scoop (I like 1-1/4-inch), to scoop the dough onto the parchment-lined baking sheets.
-The balls of dough should be at least 2 inches apart, about 12 per sheet.
-Bake for 8 to10 minutes.
-The cookies will look solidified along the edges and might appear a bit raw in the center.
+- Bake and cool.
+Bake just until they're spread and are solidified, about 10 minutes.
+The cookies will look done along the edges and might appear a bit raw in the center.
 This is okay, as they will cook a bit more out of the oven and be perfect!
-Let them cool for a few minutes on the baking sheet and then transfer them to a cooling rack.
+Let them cool for about 15 minutes on the baking sheet.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.